kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-2.md

 * time saving tool

-Add this Chrome extension - [Yet Another Lorem Ipsum Generator](https://chrome.google.com/webstore/detail/yet-another-lorem-ipsum-g/jffcmkkfbampimhpimhofhhkanhflfce?hl=en)
+Add this Chrome extension - add lorem ipsum to chrome (find one)

 Install it and use it to add some Lorem Ipsum to your `page-with-sidebar` while using the Chrome browser.